Nonclassicality detection from few Fock-state probabilities: Introduction

-While different notions of nonclassicality exist, we here focus on \emph{$P$-nonclassicality}~\cite{tan2019nonclassical,glauber1963coherent,sudarshan1963equivalence,albarelli2016nonlinearity}, that is, on detecting states whose $P$ function cannot be interpreted as a probability distribution.
-A state is said to be $P$-nonclassical if it cannot be written as a convex combination of coherent states~\cite{glauber1963coherent,sudarshan1963equivalence}.
-This is what will be meant by ``nonclassicality'' throughout the paper.
-Our approach can be extended to different notions of nonclassicality, thus paving the way for a similar characterisation of non-Gaussianity~\cite{lachman2019faithful}, a crucial resource for quantum computing with bosonic systems.
+While the focus of this paper is on \emph{$P$-nonclassicality}~\cite{tan2019nonclassical,glauber1963coherent,sudarshan1963equivalence,albarelli2016nonlinearity}, that is, on detecting states whose $P$ function cannot be interpreted as a probability distribution, our approach can be extended to different notions of nonclassicality, thus paving the way for a similar characterisation of non-Gaussianity~\cite{lachman2019faithful}, a crucial resource for quantum computing with bosonic systems.